oblivcheck/l4d2_plugins/l4d2_voiceviewer/README.md

 // Default: "90"
 l4d2_voiceviewer_limit "90"

+// If the byte length of the player's name exceeds a certain value, it will be truncated.
+// Int Value, 0 = disable, Do NOT larger than 48.
+// -
+// Default: "0"
+l4d2_voiceviewer_name_max_length "0"

 // Time to wait for restrictions to be lifted
 // Time(s) = l4d2_voiceviewer_interval * l4d2_voiceviewer_reset
 // -